 On completion of this course, the student will be able to:

-- Students will gain an appreciation of how interactions between genes can explain some of the behaviour we see in cells.
+- explain how interactions between genes can generate some of the behaviour we see in cells

-- Students will gain an understanding of the different behaviours expected in dynamical systems and how to biochemically ¿code¿ for some of these behaviours.
+- predict the different behaviours expected of dynamical systems and know how to biochemically 'code' for some of these behaviours

 |Graduate Attributes and Skills